14 Things To Do In November To Banish Holiday Stress

 Third, Shop NOW.

-Brainstorm ideas or begin shopping as early a possible.
-For example, I buy my December birthdays in November, as well as presents I know I’ll need every year for Christmas.
-That means kid pajamas and an ornament for the friend exchange are done early.
+Brainstorm ideas or begin shopping as early as possible.
+For example, I buy gifts for my December birthdays in November, as well as presents I know I’ll need every year for Christmas.
+That means the Christmas Eve Box and an ornament for the friend exchange are done early.

 2. PLAN QUICK & EASY MEALS